Guì zhōu 贵洲 'precious region'

 Guizhou is a mountainous southern province somewhat off the beaten track.
 It has high mountains in the west that step down gradually towards the east of the province.
 It stands on the watershed between rivers flowing north to the Yangzi and south to the Yu (Pearl) river.
 As in neighboring Guangxi there is a great deal of karst (limestone) scenery.
 Many different ethnic people (including Miao; Buyei; Dong; Yi; Shui and Gelao) live in isolated rural communities scattered among the mountains; in these communities local languages are more commonly spoken than Mandarin Chinese.
 The wide range of traditions give a good many opportunities to hold rural festivals including Sanyuesan Festival ➚; Sisters' Rice Festival ➚ and Shui New Year [held in September] ➚.

 Over the centuries Han people have settled in the north and east of Guizhou, forcing the indigenous people to move to the mountains.
 In January 1934 the Long Marchers made there way through Guizhou.
-The Zunyi Conference was held and it was then that Mao Zedong became the leader of the Communists.
+At the Zunyi Conference Mao Zedong became the leader of the Communists.

 Development of Guizhou started during the Japanese occupation when neighboring Chongqing became the capital of Free China.
 Even so, as late as the 1980s 50% of the villages still had no road to them.
 Recently some industry has developed including coal mining and hydro-electric power generation but development compared to its neighboring provinces has been slow.
 It has served as an example of the limits of centralized economic planning.